AmbireTech/adex-protocol/README.md

 Because impressions and clicks are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

 We are also experimenting with implementations on top of Cosmos (https://github.com/AdExNetwork/adex-protocol-cosmos) and Polkadot (https://github.com/AdExNetwork/adex-protocol-substrate).
 With possibility of interoperable blockchains designed only to handle OUTPACE channels, the scalability of AdEx is more or less unlimited.

+### Autonomous regulation

+Ultimately, AdEx is completely censorship resistant since anyone can run their own [Market](#market) and [Platform](#validator-stack-platform) and do whatever they want with them.

+However, there's plenty of situations where you need control, for example, as a publisher, you may want your website to be free of deceptive ads (malvertising).

+The AdEx components provide multiple ways for the system to self regulate:

+* Publishers can whitelist or blacklist advertisers or ad units
+* Advertisers can whitelist or blacklist publishers, topics (tags) or individual ad slots
+* Users can blacklist ad units, advertisers and even topics (tags)

+Further down the line, reputation systems could be developed to make it easier for participants to push low quality or deceptive ads out.

 ### Privacy of publishers/advertisers